sailpoint-oss/golang-sdk/api_v3/docs/SourcesAPI.md

 [[Back to README]](../README.md)

-## UpdateProvisioningPolicy
+## Partial update of Provisioning Policy

 > ProvisioningPolicyDto UpdateProvisioningPolicy(ctx, sourceId, usageType).JsonPatchOperation(jsonPatchOperation).Execute()

-Partial update of Provisioning Policy
+This API selectively updates an existing Provisioning Policy using a JSONPatch payload.
+Transforms can be used in the provisioning policy to create a new attribute that you only need during provisioning.
+Refer to [Transforms in Provisioning Policies](https://developer.sailpoint.com/idn/docs/transforms/guides/transforms-in-provisioning-policies) for more information.
+A token with API, ORG_ADMIN, SOURCE_ADMIN, or SOURCE_SUBADMIN authority is required to call this API.

 ### Example